sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

   - blog
 ---

-End of 2024, I decided to start a blog.
-This post is about the process of choosing Mkdocs for my blog...
+Near the end of 2024, I decided to start writing my own blog.
+This post is about the journey to get to what you are now reading...
 <!-- more -->

-## Introduction

-In the end of 2024, I decided to start this blog.
 I used to keep my notes in random files located in multiple directories.
 Let's just say, it isn't the most efficient way to keep track of what I did, especially when I needed to refer back to something I did a few months ago.

 So here we are, ready to start a blog!
 What should I do next?
 I've heard a lot of good things about Hugo, so I decided to give it a try.